 On March 11, 2020, the World Health Organization characterized a strain of coronavirus (COVID-19) as a pandemic.
-In addition, Wisconsin has been declared a state of emergency.
-The School believes it understands the risks associated with COVID-19.
-The School is in the process of implementing risk mitigation tactics for the School as to the risk of the impact, if any, of COVID-19 related to all aspects of the School's business transactions.
+The District believes it understands the risks associated with COVID-19.
+The District is in the process of implementing risk mitigation tactics for the District as to the risk of the impact, if any, of COVID-19 related to all aspects of the School's business transactions.

-NOTE K - COMMITMENTS AND CONTINGENCIES
+NOTE L - COMMITMENTS AND CONTINGENCIES